blurrycontour/zuul-gerrit/doc/source/config/job.rst

       A list of other jobs upon which this job depends.
-Zuul will not start executing this job until all of its dependencies have completed successfully, and if one or more of them fail, this job will not be run.
+Zuul will not start executing this job until all of its dependencies have completed successfully or have been paused, and if one or more of them fail, this job will not be run.

       The format for this attribute is either a list of strings or dictionaries.
 Strings are interpreted as job names,